-A servitude is a property right conferred by a notarial deed, enforceable against third parties, that describes the rights and obligations of the parties and generally indicates the site (surface area or geographic area) of the servitude encumbering the property.
+A servitude, also called an easement, is a property right confirmed by a notarial act that is enforceable against third parties.
+The act describes the rights and obligations of the parties and generally indicates the site (total area or geographic area) of the servitude on the land.

 Transmission line servitudes, or easements, generally entail these rights and restrictions:

 These rights may apply even when no electrical equipment is installed.